Disney-Inspired Leadership: Five principles for business success

 Platform

 The “stage” the delivery of service occurs on is the platform.
 Walt was a movie director and thought of his theme parks as 3D experiences for his guests.
 Movies go to great lengths to deliver continuity.
 Imagine gladiators fighting in the Roman Coliseum, for example, with a Toyota truck driving by.
-It would destroy the illusion the movie creates, by through the Roman Coliseum would, for example, destroy the illusion.
+It would destroy the illusion the movie creates.
 The Disney theme park environment, likewise, works because every element on the platform is carefully orchestrated to align with the message being delivered.

 Process